Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/model/_simulation/index.rst

       .. rubric:: Notes

-      Other options of `solve_ivp` could be easily changed if needed, but, for simplicity, only `max_step` is included as an option of this method.
+      Other options of `solve_ivp` could be easily used if needed, but, for simplicity, only `max_step` is included as an option of this method.